galaxyproject/training-material/topics/assembly/tutorials/vgp_genome_assembly/tutorial.md

 {: .hands_on}

 By default, Merqury generates three collections as output: stats, plots and QV stats.
 The "stats" collection contains the completeness statistics, while the "QV stats" collection contains the quality value statistics.
-Let's have a look at the compy number (CN) spectum plot, known as the *spectra-cn* plot (fig. 7).
+Let's have a look at the compy number (CN) spectrum plot, known as the *spectra-cn* plot (fig. 7).

 ![Figure 7: Merqury plot](../../images/vgp_assembly/merqury_cn_plot.png "Merqury CN plot corresponding to the primary assembly.
 This plot tracks the multiplicity of each k-mer found in the Hi-Fi read set and colors it by the number of times it is found in a given assembly.
 Merqury connects the midpoint of each histogram bin with a line, giving the illusion of a smooth curve."){:width="80%"}

 As suggested previously by the report generated by QUAST (fig. 5), the assemblies contain a large proportion of duplicated reads.
-The read area represents one-copy *k*-mers in the genome, while blue area represents two-copy *k*-mers, originating from haplotype-specific duplications.
+The red area represents one-copy *k*-mers in the genome, while the blue area represents two-copy *k*-mers, originating from haplotype-specific duplications.
 From that figure we can state that the sequencing coverage is around 50x.

 # Post-assembly processing